Engin-Boot/pong-stage-anudeepthika/Stage0/edit-player-details.md

 ### Scenario: Change player photo

-  Given the game is open on it's homescreen
+  Given the game is open on its homescreen
   And there is option to change photo

   When player updates different photo from current photo